RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: SMBH orbital decay

 Although the detailed SMBH merger time-scales of the different simulations are affected by varying $e_{\rm hard}$, in Fig.~\ref{fig:orb_params}, we can still see an overall trend that the SMBH binaries in disc galaxy mergers tend to merge more rapidly than those in elliptical mergers.
 Specifically, the SMBHs in the DD-11-G5 runs tend to cluster around a lower $e_{\rm hard} \sim 0.6$ and merge within a few hundred Myr (i.e. $\la 500$ Myr) after they become hard (except the NoGas run which has a low central stellar density and a low $e_{\rm hard}$).
 In contrast, the SMBHs in the EE-11-G5 runs tend to cluster around a higher $e_{\rm hard} \sim 0.9$ but merge at time-scales $\ga 1$ Gyr after $t_{\rm hard}$ (except the CoolStarNoAGN run which has the highest central stellar density among all elliptical merger runs).
 In Appendix~\ref{ap:res_study}, we demonstrate that the contrast in SMBH merger time-scales between disc and elliptical galaxy mergers remains consistent across runs with different mass resolutions.
 Such a difference in SMBH merger time-scales aligns with the higher central stellar densities and more triaxial potentials observed in disc galaxy merger remnants compared to elliptical cases.

 For a direct comparison of SMBH merger time-scales across runs including different physical processes, it is necessary to fix $e_{\rm hard}$ to similar values to mitigate the significant impact from varying eccentricities.
-In \citet{Liao2023_PaperII} (hereafter Paper II), we rerun the simulations from $t_{\rm hard}$ by resetting $e_{\rm hard}$ to the same value, which allow us to perform a more direct and more quantitative comparison of the merger time-scales.
-We will also address the impact from the torque interaction between the binary and the circumbinary disc in Paper II.
+In Paper I, we rerun the simulations from $t_{\rm hard}$ by resetting $e_{\rm hard}$ to the same value, which allow us to perform a more direct and more quantitative comparison of the merger time-scales.
+In Paper I, we demonstrate that the torque interaction between the binary and the circumbinary disc only plays a minimal role in affecting the shrinking of the orbit in the G5 galaxy merger.